 I shared a few Malaysian food that I really miss in this post but trust me, I have a list of food longer than you think that I can’t wait to eat when I visit Malaysia.
 Gopal’s was the most satisfying so far (I’m sorry NYC) and to the Londoners out there, you can check out the menu here.

 - Related post: Happy Independence Day, Malaysia!

 The famous talk amongst Malaysians!
-I have heard so much about Duck and Waffle since I was doing my bachelors in the UK but I just never had the chance to try it.
+I have heard so much about Duck and Waffle since I was doing my undergrad in the UK but I just never had the chance to try it.

 Long story short,

-We ended up doing burpees and push ups to keep ourselves awake til 3am and everyone looked half dead at the restaurant.
+We ended up doing burpees and push-ups to keep ourselves awake until 3am and everyone looked half-dead at the restaurant.
 Plus, it was pretty foggy that morning so it wasn’t the perfect view that I was expecting.
 Nevertheless, we all had a great time!

 Four Seasons in Chinatown, Roast duck and rice

 Famous for its roast duck, the boyfie wanted to have some Chinese food, Chinatown wasn’t far from us.